Should Arsenal and Man United Be Worried, and Is JWP Being Disrespected?

 James Allcott is joined by Dev Bajwa (@ammandev) and Alex Moneypenny (@AMonFootball) to discuss the ripple effects of the season so far, as suggested by YOU.
 The trio also discuss the truth about Arsenal versus Manchester United at the weekend and what we’ve learned from the clash.
 Which Man United players will be hung out to dry, and is Sancho one of them?
-But also, what has Kai Havertz’s season been like so far, and is Arteta right to stick by him?
-And of course, why Haaland is the reason Nketiah is Arsenal’s starting striker.
+But also, what has Kai Havertz’s season been like so far, and is Mikel Arteta right to stick by him?

 Host: James Allcott